Simplified language

 Munitions in the sea

 To harm or to kill, munitions are made for.
 Most munitions are containing explosives or other harmful chemicals.
-If munitions are rusting on the seabed, these chemicals get into the seawater.
-Plants, animals and humans may get in contact by swimming or eating.
-Especially fish get in contact by “breathing” under water.
-Sometimes even very old munition explodes randomly or when something bumps into it.
+If munitions are rusting on the seabed, these chemicals go into the seawater.
+Plants, animals and humans can get in contact by swimming or eating.
+Fish especially get in contact by “breathing” under water.
+Sometimes even very old munitions explode randomly or when something bumps into them.

 Only people who know about this danger can avoid accidents.

-Photo mosaic with old ammunition on the seafloor; taken during the expedition AL548 with the help of the AUVs ANTON and LUISE
+Photo mosaic of old ammunition on the seafloor; taken during the expedition AL548 with the help of the AUVs "Anton" and "Luise"

-Photo mosaic with old ammunition on the seafloor; taken during the expedition AL548 with the help of the AUVs ANTON and LUISE
+Photo mosaic of old ammunition on the seafloor; taken during the expedition AL548 with the help of the AUVs "Anton" and "Luise"

 What is the purpose of this website?

 This website provides information on munitions in the sea.
-This is important, because there are masses of munitions at the bottom of the seas.
-Especially of North American and European seas and oceans.
-In order to protect us, scientists are doing research.
-The researcher explain the harm to the environment.
-People try to find ways of getting munitions out of the sea again.
-This will help to preserve healthy and productive Seas and Oceans for the future.
+This is important because there are large amounts of munitions at the bottom of the seas, especially in North American and European seas and oceans.
+To protect us, scientists are doing research.
+The researchers explain the harm to the environment.
+People are trying to find ways to get munitions out of the sea again.
+This will help to preserve healthy and productive seas and oceans for the future.

 Claus Böttcher shows the interactive map amucad.org, where locations of airborne sea mines from WW II are indicated.